zktx-io/walrus/docs/book/walrus-sites/overview.md

 As mentioned before, we provide two types of portals to browse Walrus Sites:

 - The server-side portal, which is a server that resolves a Walrus Site, returning it to the browser.
 The server-side portal is hosted at <https://wal.app>.
+This portal only supports sites that are associated with a SuiNS name.
 - The service-worker portal, which is a service worker that is installed in the browser and resolves a Walrus Site.
 The service-worker portal is no longer hosted at a specific domain, but the code is still maintained so that it can be used by anyone.